Do you think statistics is fun or at least extremely useful?

 - Tutor students one-on-one or in groups as needed

-- Must be a student in the Bioinformatics PSM program
+- Must be a student in the Bioinformatics masters or PhD programs

 - Received B grade or better in Bioinformatics Dept. statistics course (or equivalent)

-- Knowledge of R programming (or willingness to learn quickly!)
+- Knowledge of R programming (or willingness and ability to learn quickly!)

 Other useful info: